 Mounted Rack Toms

-Some drum sets have toms that mount to the bass drum, while others have toms that need to attach to cymbal stands.
+Some drum sets have toms that mount to the bass drum (known as a drilled bass drum), while others have toms that need to attach to cymbal stands.
 If you want to save space, you should buy a drum set that has toms that mount to the bass drum.

 This will stop you from having to position your cymbal stands in certain ways to make the toms sit comfortably.
 You then don’t need to rely on using cymbal stands, giving you more freedom to place your hardware in various ways.